Do behavioral biases also affect financial advisors?

 While the details of Gartman’s trade are unimportant, he wrote in his newsletter back then, “Friday was one of the worst days we have suffered through in a very long while. … Lessons have to be learned again and again and again it seems.
 Or at least we apparently have to learn them over and over and over again.”

-With the COVID-related market volatility of the past two years—not to mention the advent of widespread trading in cryptocurrencies, NFTs (non-fungible tokens), SPACs (special purpose acquisition companies), and “meme stocks”—there have been plenty of opportunities for investors of all stripes to experience various emotions along the fear-greed spectrum.
+The COVID-related market volatility seen in 2020 and 2021—not to mention the advent of widespread trading in cryptocurrencies, NFTs (non-fungible tokens), SPACs (special purpose acquisition companies), and “meme stocks”—provided plenty of opportunities for investors of all stripes to experience various emotions along the fear-greed spectrum.

 Just take a look at the volatility in many of the “stay at home” stock plays versus “reopening” ticker symbols.
 Peloton (PTON) is one of the prime examples, making a round trip from about $20 per share in March 2020 to an all-time high in January 2021 over $160—and back down to the $20s in 2022.

-And beyond individual stock stories, the macro U.S. equities environment was quite unusual and challenging over the last two years.
+And beyond individual stock stories, the macro U.S. equities environment was quite unusual and challenging during 2020 and 2021.
 2020 included what was acknowledged as the fastest market fall of at least 30% in history—and the fastest rebound from a bear-market low for the Dow Jones (DJIA) in about three decades, according to Dow Jones market data.

 2021 then saw the greatest number of new market highs since 1995 and the three major indexes up on average over 20%.
 But just five stocks accounted for about 50% of S&P 500 gains for much of the year.
 And Yardeni Research noted that close to 40% of all stocks were below their 200-day moving average in the latter months of the year.
 An analysis by FactSet found that of the combined large-cap companies in the S&P 500 and NASDAQ 100, 94 were in a bear market as of the last week of the year—“down at least 20% from their 2021 intraday highs.”

-One financial advisor I spoke to recently, who holds advanced certification in technical analysis, told me 2021 was “the most counterintuitive market” he had ever seen.
+One financial advisor I spoke to in 2022, who holds advanced certification in technical analysis, told me 2021 was “the most counterintuitive market” he had ever seen.
 He freely admitted that he started to lose faith in some of the internal market indicators he has followed for years.
 As it turns out, this advisor’s bearish instincts and analysis might have been right on the money—if months early.
-The start to 2022 for equities has obviously been disappointing, especially for the tech sector.
+The start to 2022 for equities was disappointing, especially for the tech sector.

 Behavioral bias doesn’t just impact retail investors